Guides of Jackson Hole text with a red flower after the final letter.

 We also recognize three other realities:

 First, not all our neighbors value the bear or the wilderness as much as we do.
-Their concerns are legitimate, and need to be listened too.
+Their concerns are legitimate, and need to be listened to.

-Second, we cannot talk of this being close to a Pre-Colombian ecosystem without acknowledging the descendents of the first people on this land.
+Second, we cannot talk of this being close to a Pre-Columbian ecosystem without acknowledging the descendants of the first people on this land.
 They have been impacted over the last 500 years as much as the wildlife.

 Wind River Tribal Buffalo Initiative logo over landscape with buffalo grazing.